 ~Professor George Lakoff in Hot Coffee

-We encourage readers to watch the Hot Coffee documentary (available on Netflix and HBO Go) -- and to do so with the knowledge that its producer, as a trial lawyer, is not an objective outsider but someone building a case for her side.
+We encourage readers to watch the Hot Coffee documentary—and to do so with the knowledge that its producer, as a trial lawyer, is not an objective outsider.

-Other reasonable tort reform aims to make sure that lawyers can’t make tens of thousands of dollars in legal fees over a trial that awards a few hundred dollar in damages -- a problem evident in New York City.
+Other reasonable tort reform aims to make sure that lawyers can’t make tens of thousands of dollars in legal fees over a trial that awards a few hundred dollar in damages—a problem evident in New York City.
 The city faces some 1,500 federal lawsuits (and more in state courts), often over police conduct, that it generally settles quickly rather than bother with a court case.
-Stating that many weak cases were filed due to NYC’s settlement policy, Mayor Bloomberg directed the city to begin fighting more cases in court to “discourage lawyers from reflexively suing the city.”
+Stating that many weak cases were filed due to NYC’s settlement policy, former Mayor Michael Bloomberg, in 2011, directed the city to begin fighting more cases in court to “discourage lawyers from reflexively suing the city.”

-The Bloomberg Administration’s actions reflect the complaints of businesses that claim that too many people reflexively sue in hope of winning easy money.
+The Bloomberg Administration’s actions reflected the complaints of businesses that claim that too many people reflexively sue in hopes of winning easy money.
 (Although it’s worth asking whether all the PR about frivolous lawsuits helps create the illusion of easy money that leads people to sue.)
 But it also shows how suing for damages can be a public service, holding organizations accountable.

-When the Times reported on NYC beginning to fight more lawsuits in court, it reported on a case involving a man thrown to the ground and arrested after flashing a peace sign to his cousin, who was being driven in a police cruiser.
-(The cops say it was a shooting gesture.)
+When the Times reported on New York City beginning to fight more lawsuits in court, it reported on a case involving a man thrown to the ground and arrested after flashing a peace sign to his cousin, who was being driven in a police cruiser.
+(The police said he made a shooting gesture.)
 The man sued the city, and he may have been motivated by the $125,000 settlement offer his lawyers made to the city.
 (Once in court, his lawyers suggested $17,000 to a jury.)
 The city fought the lawsuit, and a jury awarded the man $600.
-“I can’t imagine the client was happy about receiving $600,” a city lawyer told The Times.
+“I can’t imagine the client was happy about receiving $600,” a city lawyer told The Times .

 That may be true.
 Then again, the jury did find that the police mistreated the client.
-Facing abuse by the police, it would be easy to grumble and do nothing about it.
-The man’s lawsuit, however, made the police acknowledge abusing their authority, and it took substantial time and effort to achieve.
-That is valuable, regardless of whether his motivation was accountability, financial, or both.
+After facing abuse by the police, the man could have stayed quiet.
+The man’s lawsuit, however, made the police acknowledge an abuse of their authority, and it took substantial time and effort to achieve.
+That is valuable, regardless of whether the man's motivation was money, accountability, or both.

-If you need one more reason to regard business complaints about the burden of lawsuits with a healthy dose of skepticism, consider this: We’ve cited how the number of tort cases decreased in the nineties and 2000s; meanwhile, from 1998 to 2008, the number of contract disputes between companies increased 63%.
-Businesses complaining about greedy Americans may want to look within.
+If you need one more reason to regard business complaints about the burden of lawsuits with a healthy dose of skepticism, consider this: We’ve cited how the number of tort cases decreased in the nineties and 2000s; meanwhile, from 1998 to 2008, the number of contract disputes between companies increased 63% .